 Click for photos »

 'DOUBLE DEVIL'S CLAW'.
 Pods with 8" long claws, four instead of the usual two claws.
 Pink to pale yellow flowers.
 Annual to 2 - 3 feet, with soft rounded leaves.
 S.W.
 U.S. The young pods are eaten, as are the seeds, which are said to have a coconut flavor.
 Claws used in Indian basketry.
-Needs warmth to germinate in 1 - 6 months.
+Needs warmth or GA-3 to germinate in 1 - 6 weeks.

 Plant does well in full sun or dappled sun and blooms quickly.
 The flower is exceedingly stinky so you donít want it in an enclosed space.

 The seed pod starts out soft and green.
 When ripe the green bits fall off and you are left with a hard pod.
 Be advised that the hard pod when open has very sharp spikes and serrated edges which can cause harm to children and small pets if they come in contact with it."—A.K.
 8/12

 LABIATAE.
 Showy-flowered low growing perennials from north temperate regions.
 Easily grown long blooming, attracts pollinators and good groundcover.

 —Prunella grandiflora 'Pagoda Mix'.
 (200) PRUL-10P.
 Packet: $2.50

 'BIGFLOWER SELFHEAL'.
 Various shades of purple-blue, white and rose inch-long flowers in June and July.
 Hardy perennial to 4 - 8".
 Europe.
 Zone 4.
 Germinates in 1 - 2 weeks.